wso2/docs-ei/en/micro-integrator/docs/references/connectors/amazons3-connector/amazons3-connector-example.md

 ## Setting up the environment

-Please follow the steps mentioned at [Setting up AmazonS3](amazons3-connector-config.md) document in order to create a Amazon S3 account and obtain credentials you need to access the Amazon APIs.
+Please follow the steps mentioned at [Setting up Amazon S3](amazons3-connector-config.md) document in order to create a Amazon S3 account and obtain credentials you need to access the Amazon APIs.
 Keep them saved to be used in the next steps.

 ## Configure the connector in WSO2 Integration Studio

-Follow these steps to set up the ESB Solution Project and import AmazonS3 connector into it.
+Follow these steps to set up the Integration Project and import AmazonS3 connector into it.

 {!references/connectors/importing-connector-to-integration-studio.md!}

-1. Right click on the created ESB Solution Project and select, -> **New** -> **Rest API** to create the REST API.
+1. Right click on the created Integration Project and select, -> **New** -> **Rest API** to create the REST API.
    <img src="../../../../assets/img/connectors/adding-an-api.png" title="Adding a Rest API" width="800" alt="Adding a Rest API"/>

 2. Specify the API name as `S3ConnectorTestAPI` and API context as `/s3connector`.
 You can go to the source view of the XML configuration file of the API and copy the following configuration.